Environment Variables

 Define the OMDB_API_KEY

-environment variable in the local-development .env
+environment variable in the local-development environment/localhost.json

 file: